tapis-project/tms_server/README.md

   - ~/.tms/migrations/20240315211037_tms_init.sql

+TMSS sets owner-only permissions on it directories and files.
 The files in the **config** subdirectory can be modified for development or production purposes.
 The **log4rs.yml** controls logging to the console and to rolling log files in the **~/.tms/logs** directory.
-See **log4rs.yml** for instructions on changing the output directory for the rolloing log.
+See **log4rs.yml** for instructions on changing the output directory for the rolling log.

-The **tms.toml** file specifies the server's runtime options that can be customized at runtime.
-At least one server url should be specified so that the generated livedocs can execute commands.
+The **tms.toml** file specifies the server's options that can be customized at runtime.
+At least one server url should be specified so that the generated livedocs can execute commands (localhost is convenient).

-## Using a Non-Default Root Data Directory

-TMSS supports using a directory other than the default ~/.tms directory as its root directory.
-Both the initialization and runtime execution processes need to be parameterized to support non-default root directories.
-We use MYDIR as a custom root directory in the descriptions below.
+## Customizing the Configuration

+One can instruct TMSS to initialize its root directory and immediately exit.
+This allows the configuration files to be customized before TMS starts handling requests.
+Issue the following command to create and populate the TMS root directory and then exit:

+  - ./tms_server --init-dirs-only

+At this point, one can edit the various configuration files to meet his or her needs.

 ### Non-Default Root Directory Initialization

-  - Issue: ./tms_server --create-dirs-only --root-dir MYDIR
+  - Issue: ./tms_server --root-dir MYDIR

-  - Issue: ./install-resources MYDIR
+The --root-dir option can work in conjunction with the --init-dirs-only option.

 ### Non-Default Root Directory Execution